CantoLang/canto/docs/canto in a nutshell.md

 ##8.
 Parameters

 A definition can be made more general by allowing some of the information it uses to vary from instantiation to instantiation.
-Bento supports this through parameters.
+Canto supports this through parameters.

 ###8.1 Basics of Parameters